brettbeeson/tmv/README.md

 - Base level (idle): 220 mA
 - just camera init in python: 720mA  (so camera on = consumption)
 - just tmv+uploader, no camera: 305mA (tmv-interface @ 2% cpu)

 *Summary: the camera should be destroyed / closed() when not in use*

-### PiCamera constructed on demand and destoryed (new code)
+### PiCamera constructed on demand and destroyed, medium speed (new code)
-- medium speed: 252 mA
+- No screen: 252 mA
+- OLED Screen off (.hide()): 350mA
+- OLED screen on: 475mA

-*Summary: need about a 4000mAh to run for a 18h day*
+*Summary: need about a 4000mAh to run for a 18h day or 6000mAh with screen*

+### PiCamera constructed on demand and destroyed, OLED screen off (new code)

+### PiCamera constructed on demand and destroyed, OLED screen on (new code)

+# Development Setup
+Use venv, setuptools and pip.
+Using Python3.9.
+- * install python3.9 on machine *
+- `cd ~/tmv`
+- `python3 -m venv venv`
+- `. venv/bin/activate`
+- `pip install -e .` # install dependancies in vnev

+Using pytest.
+- `pytest --collect-only tests`
+- `pytest tests`

 Inspired by [Claude's Pi-Timolo](https://github.com/pageauc/pi-timolo/).
 Thanks Claude!